avestura/avestura.github.io/_includes/skills/programming/ef.md

- Entity Framework is my favorite ORM.
-I use it in my Web and Desktop projects to manage databases in a simpler and better way.
+ I've used EF in my Web and Desktop projects to manage databases in a simpler and better way.